Names of Seoul: Chinese characters for "Seoul"

 Unlike most other place names in Korea, "Seoul" has no corresponding Hanja (Chinese characters used to write the Korean language).
 This has caused problems in translating between Chinese and Korean, as Chinese terms for Korean places often are a direct reading of the Hanja names.
 Until recently, some Chinese sources used the older name "Hanseong" to refer to Seoul, as that term does have corresponding Hanja.

 However, this led to some confusion.
 For example, the name of Seoul National University would be rendered as "Hanseong University", but there already is a university that goes by that exact reading in Chinese: Hansung University.

 Beginning in 2005, the Seoul City Government under Lee Myung-bak designated a new Chinese term for Seoul: Shǒu'ěr (首爾, 首尔).
 The name was chosen by a select committee out of two names, the other being Shǒuwu'ěr (首午爾).

 The chosen name is a close transliteration of Seoul in Mandarin Chinese; 首 (shǒu) can also mean "first" or "capital".
 For some time after the name change, Chinese-language news media have used both names interchangeably during their publications or broadcasts (首爾 [漢城] in print, 首爾, 以前的漢城 [literally: Shouer, formerly Hancheng] in television and radio).

 The change was intended for Chinese speakers only, and has no effect on the Korean language name.
 The new name would be written and pronounced in Korean.
-Some linguists criticize the selection of the new name, claim that its pronunciation in Korean bears no resemblance to the native name at all, and state that its intended representation of the Korean pronunciation is effective in Mandarin but is lost in other regional dialects, such as in Cantonese, in which the name is pronounced "sau2 yi5", or in Shanghainese, in which the new name (首爾) is pronounced "sew2 el3."
+Some linguists criticize the selection of the new name, claim that its pronunciation in Korean bears no resemblance to the native name at all, and state that its intended representation of the Korean pronunciation is effective in Mandarin but is lost in other Sinitic languages, such as in Cantonese, in which the name is pronounced "sau2 yi5", or in Shanghainese, in which the new name (首爾) is pronounced "sew2 el3."
 Those critics have said that the names "西蔚" or "徐蔚" (the latter being the ancient name of Seoul) would have been much more effective in representing the city's Korean name.

-Other
+European cartography

 On a 1751 map of China and Korea prepared in France, Seoul was marked as "King-Ki-Tao, Capitale de la Corée", using an approximation of the Chinese pronunciation of Gyeonggi Province (京畿道).
-The use of "King-Ki-Tao" to refer to Seoul was repeated again on the 1851 Tallis/Rapkin map of both Japan and Korea.
+The use of "King-Ki-Tao" to refer to Seoul was repeated on a 1851 John Rapkin and John Tallis map of both Japan and Korea.